 In line with the University of Worcester Assessment Policy, assessments for individual modules are designed, as stated above, to enable students to demonstrate that they have successfully met the learning outcomes for the course.
 The particular learning outcomes being assessed are specified in each assignment brief.
 How these combine across the course is mapped via a grid in the course handbook.
-The programme team for MRes' in IHCA has developed course specific assessment criteria which are published in the programme handbook.
+The course team has developed course specific assessment criteria (also published in the handbook).
 These ensure that assessment on the course is carried out consistently across the modules though criteria are customised for specific assignments as and when this is necessary (e.g. in the 'Portfolio' assignment on MHCA4002).
-These criteria are also closely benchmarked to the University generic grade descriptors.
+These criteria are benchmarked to the University generic grade descriptors.